 - Qualifying widow(er) with dependent child.

 According to U.S. Code § 7703 (a) (2), if you are legally separated from your spouse “under a decree of divorce or of separate maintenance” you are not considered married and may file as single.
-However, readers are cautioned not to presume they are “legally separated” just because they are living apart and a divorce is in the works.
+However, do not presume you are “legally separated” because you are living apart and a divorce is in the works.

-Considerations for Filing Taxes Separate from Your Spouse During a Divorce
+Considerations for Filing Taxes Separate From Your Spouse During a Divorce

-Additionally, when you file jointly, you are each 100 % responsible for the representations found in the tax filing.
-If you believe your spouse may fail to report all their income, understand, you will be 100 % responsible for all income that was not reported, along with subsequent tax liabilities.
+Additionally, when you file jointly, you are each 100 percent responsible for the representations found in the tax filing.
+If you believe your spouse may fail to report all his or her income, you will also be 100 percent responsible for all income that was not reported, along with subsequent tax liabilities.
 Alternatively, if you are worried about your spouse’s tax debts, you can avoid this issue by filing separately.

-A word of caution: If you and your soon to be ex-spouse decide to file separately, you must have a conversation about the children.
+If you and your soon to be ex-spouse decide to file separately, you must have a conversation about your children.
 You may not both claim the children as an exemption.
 However, one of you should claim the children.